leodeslf/leaf/summaries/ux-foundations-ixd/ixd.md

 * Good design enhances the value and quality of a product.
 * Bad design detracts from or even interferes with a product experience.
 * Prople judge the quality of a product higher and think it works better when it is attractive.

+## Patterns

+### Design patterns

+Design patterns are recurring, re-usable, **optimal solutions** to common design problems.

+There are DP for structure, flow, and interface.

+Good DP are:

+* Familiar, recognizable, and easy to apply correctly.
+* Optimal, effective, and efficient.
+* Relevant in the context and to the goals.
+* Effortless and easy to use with minimal work.

+> Good design patterns improve consistency and cohesivness, whith makes producs easier to use, learn, and remember.

+### Anti-patterns

+Anti-patterns are recurring solutions that may be common and familiar, but they are **non-optimal** in practice.

+They are non-optimal, but, it doesn't mean they are bad or worst than a pattern.
+They are just exceptions.

+### Dark patterns

+Dark patterns **intentionally mislead people** into making choices and performing actions they would not have otherwise chosen to do and which are not in their best interests.

+Harry Brignull studied and identified multiple types of dark patterns, such as:

+* Bait and switch
+* Disguised ads
+* Forced continuity
+* Friend spam
+* Hidden costs
+* Misdirection
+* Price comparison prevention
+* Privacy Zuckering
+* Roach motel
+* Sneak into basket
+* Trick questions

+Dark patterns are associated with **violations of privacy**, **theft of money and information**, and the **installation of malware**.

+*Features* that can counter a dark pattern from a product:

+* Perceivable / Findable.
+* Honest / Transparent.
+* Notify / Clarify.
+* Comparison / Confirmation.
+* Reversible / Usable.

+## Navigation

+Navigation is the movement from place to place or state to state within a product.

+### Navigation structure

+Information architecture:

+* Information architecture as a field and practice is attributed to Richard Saul Wurman.
+* It is typically incolved in creating the structire of a navigation system.
+* Good information architecture is often considered essential for good interaction design.

+Mental models we have about:

+* How information should be organized.
+* Flows and the sequence of steps is will take to perform an action.
+* Tasks organized into a logical sequence of steps (that will be easier to complete).

+### Navigation systems

+Types of navogation systems:

+* **Hierarchical**: used when there are multiple levels, or hierarchies, in the structure of the content and functionality.
+* **Hub and spoke**: there is a central hub from which to explore and browse.
+There are often several independent sections, and each may have different content or functions.
+* **Adaptive**: navigation adjusts dynamically to the context, content, and how it is being used.
+  * Inditivual access privileges.
+  * Suggested actions based on context.
+  * Valid actions based on section or content.
+* **Steam**: used when there is a steady stream of new content or posts, presented in reverse chronological order, may be algorithms to promote sponsored or popular content.
+* **Search sort, and filter**: effective when there are vast amounts of content, whether or not it is well-organized.
+* **Interactive or gestural**: used when navigation elements are revealed after an interaction, often lack signals or cues, so they may be difficult to discover.
+We shall use hints and cues to indicate that actions are available.
+* **Content link**: links in the content of a page or screen are a form of contextually relevant navigation.
+* **Hybrid**: when mixing different types of navigation into a single system.

+#### Findability vs Discoverability

+*Findability* is when a person **knows in advance** that something is or should be within the product. **Discoverability** is when a person **does not know in advance** that something exists and is available within that product.

+## Content

+### Content strategy

+* It guides the creation, publication, and maintenance of meaningful, relevant content.
+* Content creation is an essential part of the design process.
+* Content takes many form.

+### Design with text

+* **Readability**: is the ease with which a reader can understand weitten text.
+We need to use *appropriate vocabulary* and syntax based on context of the product.
+* **Scanning**: organize text to facilitate scanning to *help people focus* their attention and fin what they need.
+* **Typography**: optimize fint size, line height, and line lenght.
+Also text styles are used to differentiate among text types, headers, labels, body content, and links.
+* **Interactivity**: expose only the necessary information to *keep the product focused and simpler*.
+Extencive content may benefit from interactive layouts that conceal and reveal supplemental information as needed.

+### Microcopy

+Small pieces of text found throughout the interface, important for clarity and guidance.
+Such as buttons, labels, status and progress indicators.

+### Localization

+* Language.
+* Numeric, date, and time formats.
+* Use of currency.
+* Keyboard usage.
+* Collation and sorting.
+* Symbols, icons, and colors.
+* Culturally appropiate text and graphics.
+* Varyng legal requirements, among others.

+### Imagery

+* Images have high information density.
+They can convey much in a small amount of space.
+* Enable pan and zoom for exploration of large, highly detailed images.

+### Interactive images and media

+* Highly interactive content experiences can be very engaging.
+* Interactions should support and enhance the information and improve comprehension.
+* Design interacive media with the same principles used to design products.

+### Media controls

+* Auto-play should be used only when requested and expected.
+* When not requested, auto-play distracts and interrupts.
+* Removing control over auto-playing media is an undesirable and negative experience.

+## Inputs

+### Bi-directional data flow

+* Interaction is bi-directional.
+People add and receive information.
+* Data can be entered many ways through input devices and sensors.
+* Data may be gathered without explicit interaction.
+(Such as GPS location or ambient brightness).

+## Gestures

+## Voice

+## Sensors

+## Microinteractions

+### Motion

+### Sound

+### Haptics